Marie Louise Andrews

 Marie Louise Andrews (née, Newland; October 31, 1849 – February 7, 1891) was an American author and editor from Indiana.
-She was one of the founders of the Western Association of Writers, and served as its secretary from its organization until June 1888, when she retired.
-She wrote much in both verse and prose, but she never published her works in book form, and little of her work has been preserved.
+She was a founder of the Western Association of Writers, and served as its secretary from its founding until June 1888, when she retired.
+She was prolific in both verse and prose, but she never published her works in book form, and little of her work has been preserved.

 Early life and education

 Mary (later "Marie") Louise Newland was born in Bedford, Indiana, on October 31, 1849.
 She was the second daughter of Dr. Benjamin Franklin Newland (1821–1889) and Louisa Ann (Curry) Newland, who were educated and considered to be intellectuals.
 Her early life was spent in Bedford, where she was mainly educated in private schools.
 She was a student at Saint Mary-of-the-Woods, in St. Agnes' Hall, Terre Haute, Indiana, and at Hungerford Collegiate Institute, Adams, New York, which was destroyed by fire shortly before commencement, so that Andrews was not formally graduated.
 Andrews spoke French and German, and was familiar with Latin and modern language literature.